About Erindale Junior Badminton Club

 In 1990, the Erindale Jr Badminton Club relocated from Erindale Secondary School, where it was first started in 1967, to its current location of John Fraser Secondary School in Mississauga.

-Currently, the Mississauga Badminton Federation operates as the Erindale Junior Badminton Club and as of September 2015, is now managed by the owners and operators of Badminton Birds ...
-Pry Gnana and Anne Dhir.
+Currently, the Mississauga Badminton Federation operates as the Erindale Junior Badminton Club and as of September 2015, is now managed by Badminton Birds Club under the steward ship of Pry Gnana and Anne Dhir.
 The Erindale Jr Badminton Club continues its service to the community as an affordable non-profit organization run by dedicated volunteers.

-Of special note, both Don, Minton Wing (president from 1985-2007) and Pry Gnana have been honoured with this province's highest badminton award – The Keith Hollands Award – for their contribution to the sport of badminton.
+Of special note, Don Rogerson, Minton Wing (president from 1985-2007) and Pry Gnana have been honored with the province's highest badminton award – The Keith Hollands Award – for their contribution to the sport of badminton.
 No other club holds this distinction.
-As well, coaches Minton Wing, Fred Carruthers, Joe Piette and George Pereira were recognised by the Mississauga Sports Council for their many years of volunteer service and each were presented with the 'Outstanding Contribution to Community Sports' awards.
+As well, coaches Minton Wing, Fred Carruthers, Joe Piette and George Pereira were recognized by the Mississauga Sports Council for their many years of volunteer service and each were presented with the 'Outstanding Contribution to Community Sports' awards.
 Pry Gnana was awarded the Ontario Syl Apps Special Achievement Award in 2010.

 The Shuttler magazine featured an article about Don Rogerson written by his daughter, Lynn Murphy, after his passing.
 Copy and paste the following link in your browser for a fascinating read ... article is on pages 16 & 17 ...